qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/symbology-with-qgis.md

 :::{.notes}
 Choose which categories you want to save to the style in the "Save Layer Style" interface.
-If you just want to share symbology, uncheck everything else.
-However, it is often helpful to share addtiional properties (e.g., `Labels`, which is a component of how data is visualized!) too!
+If you only want to share symbology, uncheck everything else.
+However, it is often helpful to share additional properties (e.g., `Labels`, which is a component of how data is visualized!) too!
 :::